mscheltienne/meg-tests/doc/devices/response-pads/current-designs.rst

 Response devices from `Current Designs`_ are available through the `932 interface`_.
-This interface can simultaneously translate responses as keyboard inputs for the :ref:`stim-pc:Stimulation PC` and as TTL pulses on MEG trigger channels.
+This interface can simultaneously translate responses as keyboard inputs for the :ref:`stimulation PC <stim-pc:Stimulation PC>` and as TTL pulses on MEG trigger channels.

 The platform currently provides: